 Carbohydrates were not included as it is not considered a daily supplement.
 However, it can play an important role in Reducing Muscle Breakdown when taken at the right time, which helps lean (muscle) gains.
 The right time is pre, intra and post workout.

 - Effect of dietary supplements on lean mass and strength gains with resistance exercise: a meta-analysis.
-Steven L. Nissen and Rick L. Sharp [Go Up ↩]
+Steven L. Nissen and Rick L. Sharp [↩]

 - Creatine and beta-hydroxy-beta-methylbutyrate (HMB) additively increase lean body mass and muscle strength during a weight-training program.
-Jówko E, Ostaszewski P, Jank M, Sacharuk J, Zieniewicz A, Wilczak J, Nissen S. [Go Up ↩]
+Jówko E, Ostaszewski P, Jank M, Sacharuk J, Zieniewicz A, Wilczak J, Nissen S. [↩]